fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 ---
 # Configure digital signage on Teams Rooms

 Digital signage on Microsoft Teams Rooms expands organizational communications into your meeting spaces, enabling you to inform, connect, and engage your teams.
 When your Teams Rooms devices aren't used for meetings or presentations, they can be configured to display dynamic content and relevant information like how to guides, company or organizational news, upcoming events, and more in signage mode.
 You can adjust when signage mode is activated and deactivated, including whether signage mode will adhere to the operating system's screen time-out setting.
 When your Teams Rooms devices are in signage mode, signage content appears in full screen on the front-of-room displays.
-You have the option to show the Teams Rooms banner so that users can see the room information and calendar preview alongside the signage content on the front-of-room displays.
+You can show the Teams Rooms banner so that users can see the room information and calendar preview alongside the signage content on the front-of-room displays.
 Tapping the touch console during signage mode seamlessly returns the user to the home screen.

 :::image type="content" source="media/digital-signage/ds-meeting-enlarged-console.jpg" alt-text="Teasms Rooms homescreen." lightbox="media/digital-signage/ds-meeting-enlarged-console.jpg":::